 Five years ago, schools no longer needed 2 Web sites – one for access via a computer and the other which can be accessed via a mobile device, since a Web site could be designed to be “responsive,” meaning that the screen resolution adjusts automatically based on which device the site is accessed.

 Today, that’s changed again, since your school needs a responsive Web site for marketing your school to parents of prospective students as well as the community at large and alumni to drive development revenue, and a branded app for your school’s current parent community!
-Reasons why will also be part of the articles on Retention.

-Another piece of advice from a decade ago, however, still has validity today, namely, “Make sure your school is able to be found.”
-Go to your favorite search engine and type in the just the name of your school, and see if your school appears in one of the first 5 entries.
-If not, you may need to “optimize” your Web site.
+Right now, go to your favorite search engine and type in the just the name of your school, and see if your school appears in one of the first 5 entries.
+If not, try searching the name of the school with the city it’s located in.
+If it’s still not in the top 5, you need to “optimize” your Web site.

 And that’s the bad news.
 Your school may be the 395th ranking, and there are few parents that will hunt through all those pages to find your school’s Web site.

-More often than not, however, if parents are looking for a Catholic school for their child, they may just type in “Catholic School” and the city or town in which they reside.
+More often than not, however, if parents are looking, for example, for a Catholic school for their child, they may just type in “Catholic School” and the city or town in which they reside.
 But, if it’s around this time of the year, and the news media has reported that a local Catholic school will be closing, that’s more than likely the first “hit” that a prospective parent will encounter…which isn’t what a parent of a prospective student in your school wants to see.

 There are companies that talk about SEO (Search Engine Optimization) for your Web site.
 This is done by including “Metadata” in the Web site’s “Head” area, incorporating “Keywords” that pertain to and are unique to your school.
 Those words in quotations might be items you’re not familiar with – but the person that maintains or manages your Web site NEEDS to be familiar with them.
 Just so you know: